Anonymous broadcasting of classical information with a continuous-variable topological quantum code: Broadcaster anonymity

+Due to finite squeezing the broadcast will not be completely anonymous.
+We precisely quantify the tradeoff between anonymity and channel capacity in terms of squeezing, and hence signal-to-noise ratio~(SNR).
+We first discuss anonymity: this is predicated on the assumed inability to identify the broadcaster based on the local measurement outcomes.
+The degree to which this is true depends on the SNR of the message strength to the noise in the local measurement.
+A high degree of anonymity depends on this being small.
+However, the signal strength cannot be too small lest the broadcast be too weak to be detected.

 In this section we quantify the anonymity of the broadcast channel in terms of how much information about the identity of the sender leaks out into the classical measurement record.
-We assume a surface-code state with toroidal boundary conditions, as presented in the main text and discussed in Section~\ref{subsec:toric}, in order to simplify the calculation by putting all players on the same footing.
+First, we need the measurement covariance matrix shared among the players prior to the broadcast.
+This is done for various cases in Appendix~\ref{sec:covmat}, including the CV toric code as well as simpler graphs such as the CV GHZ state and the open boundary CV surface code.
+We assume a surface-code state with toroidal boundary conditions, as discussed in Appendix~\ref{subsec:toric}, in order to simplify the calculation by putting all players on the same footing.
 A similar calculation is possible using other boundary conditions and more general assumptions, but our purpose is simply to quantify the amount of anonymity in a basic instance of the protocol.